tdawes93/arsenal-quiz/README.md

 ### Limitations

-- The functionality of the quiz is made using JavaScript (JS) making the quiz built in front-end development.
+- The functionality of the quiz is made using JavaScript (JS) making the quiz built-in front-end development.
 If the user wanted to they would be able to access the JS code and see the correct answers.
-In future the questions and programming code could be written in a back-end language to avoid this issue.
+In the future, the questions and programming code could be written in a back-end language to avoid this issue.

 ***